rmurphey/blog-octopress/source/_posts/2012-12-10-js-conditionals.md

 }
 ```

-Of course, we might be inclined to write this using the `else if` construct that we just discussed above; however, there's an even better way.
 If the number we pass to `howBig` is less than 10, then our function will return `'small'`.
 As soon as it returns, none of the rest of the function will run -- this means we can skip the `else` part entirely, which means our code could look like this:

 ```javascript
 function howBig( num ) {